 “A customer was injured while visiting my booth.

 This claim also typically falls under the general liability portion of an artist insurance policy.
 If someone trips over a cord in the booth and sprains their ankle or they cut themselves on a broken table corner, you will need an insurance policy that includes limits of liability for medical expenses.

 “Someone broke into my car and stole my art supplies.”

 The third most common claim we see is for stolen supplies and property.
 Though the items were taken out of your vehicle, they will not be covered by your auto policy since they are a part of your business.
-Because this is such a common claim, you really want to consider a policy that includes “inland marine” coverage—this type of liability is also sometimes referred to as business personal property coverage.
+Because this is such a common claim, you really want to consider a policy with “inland marine” coverage.
+This type of liability is also sometimes referred to as business personal property coverage.